kingsdigitallab/layers-of-vision/frontend/people/01-braffaella.md

 artistInsta: biancaraffaella
 artistTwitter: b_raffaella92
 workImage: /assets/img/artists/Bianca.jpg
-altText: This images comproses of four canvas images, two white, two yellow in colour.
-Each canvas has textures built up through soft sponged marks and relief tissue paper, depicting roses and leaves.
+altText: This image comprises of four canvas images; two white, two yellow in colour.
+Each canvas has textures built up through soft sponged marks and relief tissue paper,depicting roses and leaves.
 The coloured paintings are washed in a warm glow of pale pinks, yellows and touches of green.
 workImage2:
 altText2:
 workImage3: